What is gout?

 - Joint fluid test – In this test, your doctor may use a needle to draw fluid from the affected joint.
 Urate crystal may be visible when examined under a microscope, which would confirm a diagnosis of Gout.

 - Blood test – To better measure the levels of uric acid in the blood, your doctor may order a blood draw.
-However, it’s important to note that blood tests can be deceiving, as some people have naturally occurring high levels of uric acid in their blood and never experience symptoms of Gout.
+However, it’s important to note that blood tests can be deceiving, as some people have naturally occurred high levels of uric acid in their blood and never experience symptoms of Gout.
 In contrast, some people have gout and low or normal levels of uric acid in their blood.

 - X-rays – Scans of the affected joints can be helpful in ruling out other causes of gout symptoms, like inflammation.